Soleimani's takedown fuels new partisan warfare on Capitol Hill

 House Intelligence Committee Chairman Adam Schiff, D-Calif., said it was a move that Congress didn't authorize and "American people don’t want a war with Iran."
 House Speaker Nancy Pelosi, D-Calif., said that the strike was “provocative and disproportionate” and put American lives at risk.

 “American leaders’ highest priority is to protect American lives and interests.
-But we cannot put the lives of American servicemembers, diplomats and others further at risk by engaging in provocative and disproportionate actions,” she said.”Tonight’s airstrike risks provoking further dangerous escalation of violence.
-America – and the world – cannot afford to have tensions escalate to the point of no return,” Pelosi said.
+But we cannot put the lives of American servicemembers, diplomats and others further at risk by engaging in provocative and disproportionate actions,” she said.
+“Tonight’s airstrike risks provoking further dangerous escalation of violence.
+America – and the world – cannot afford to have tensions escalate to the point of no return.”

 She, too, complained about Congress being kept in the dark, saying the action was taken without an Authorization for Use of Military Force (AUMF) and without consulting Congress.